Factbox - Iran's parliamentary election process

 - Parliament does not determine policy in areas such as Iran's disputed nuclear programme, oil or foreign affairs.
 It has a bigger influence on economic policy.

-- Loyalists to Khamenei are set to dominate parliament but legislators may be more critical of the president as factions jockey for position before the 2013 presidential race.
+- Loyalists to Khamenei were set to dominate parliament but legislators might be more critical of the president as factions jockey for position before the 2013 presidential race.

-- The vote is being watched closely as it is the first nationwide election in Iran since the 2009 disputed re-election of Ahmadinejad that was followed by eight-months of street unrest.
-Iranian hardline rulers reject accusations by the pro-reform opposition leaders that the vote was rigged.
+- The vote was being watched closely as it was the first nationwide election in Iran since the 2009 disputed re-election of Ahmadinejad that was followed by eight months of street unrest.
+Hardline rulers reject accusations by the pro-reform opposition leaders that the vote was rigged.

 (Writing by Parisa Hafezi; Editing by Andrew Osborn)